monomelodies/formulaic/README.md

         <?=$form['submit']?>
     </form>

-See the full documentation for all other options: http://formulaic.readthedocs.org/en/latest/
+See the [full documentation](http://formulaic.monomelodies.nl/docs/) for all other options.